scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

       cid.draw_property(lambda node: \\
             pycid.admits_ri(cid, 'P', node))

-Implementing CIDs in *PyCID* can be helps suggest how to improve the fairness of AI systems.
+Implementing CIDs in *PyCID* can help suggest how to improve the fairness of AI systems.
 This is because :cite:`everitt2021agent` argue that a response incentive on a sensitive attribute can be interpreted as problematic from a fairness perspective.
 A decision is considered counterfactually unfair if a change to a sensitive attribute, such as race or gender, would change the decision :cite:`kusner2017counterfactual`.
 Therefore, a response incentive on a sensitive attribute indicates that counterfactual unfairness is incentivised; specifically, it implies that all optimal policies are counterfactually unfair.
 To mitigate this, :cite:`everitt2021agent` propose redesigning the grade-predictor.
 By removing the predictor's access to knowledge about the student's high school (i.e. the edge :math:`HS \rightarrow P` ), there will no longer be a response incentive on a sensitive attribute.
 The following code trims the edge and shows that now no node admits an RI in the modified CID (Figure :ref:`cidrifig` (Right)).